Android Development

 Android WebServices

-In Android for parsing data, though both JSON and XML can be used, but similar to iOS it is mostly Rest (or RESTful) services, with data in JSON format, as it can be easily parsed.
+In Android, although both JSON and XML can be used for data parsing, RESTful services with data in JSON format are the most common.
+JSON is favored due to its ease of parsing.
 RESTful web services use HTTP requests (GET, POST, PUT, DELETE) to retrieve or manipulate data.
-RESTful APIs are stateless by design, and each API request must include all the information needed for the server to process it.
+RESTful APIs are stateless by design, meaning each API request must include all the necessary information for the server to process it.

-To communicate with web service, use HTTP client libraries and data serialization libraries (e.g., Gson or Moshi for JSON).
-For specific web service when required obtain necessary credentials (e.g., API keys, access tokens).
+To communicate with a web service, use HTTP client libraries and data serialization libraries (e.g., Gson or Moshi for JSON).
+For specific web services, obtain the necessary credentials (e.g., API keys, access tokens).

 JSON and XML Comparison